 How It Works

-Interns train fifty hours per week with two full days off.
+Interns train on average forty hours per week with two full days off.

-Schedules may vary week to week so that interns have the opportunity to train both morning (7:00am–4:00pm) and evening (1:00–10:00 pm) shifts.
+Schedules may vary week to week so that interns have the opportunity to train both morning (between 7:00am and 4:30pm) and evening (between 12:30 and 10:00pm) shifts.
 Shift times, however, do vary with a given day’s work load and interns are expected to contribute as needed.

 Intern responsibilities include: cooking, cleaning, composting and recycling kitchen waste, organizing inventory (to name a few).
 Interns become involved in practically every aspect of the working kitchen.
 As interns are increasingly experienced, they take full responsibility for dishes from prep to plate.